tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

   - create **default-styles.css**
   - add the following to it, minimally (or add your own styles) - `*{font-family: sans-serif;}`
   - `<link>` to this file from **error.html**
-  - add an endpoint for **default-styles.css** - don't forget to send the corrent content type - which is  `text/css`!
+  - add an endpoint for **default-styles.css**:
+    - don't forget to send the corrent content type - which is `text/css`!
+    - don't forget to send the proper status code - which is `200`!

 <hr><hr>